Ángela Carrasco: Career

-Carrasco moved from her native country to Spain, where she enjoyed success.
-She had her first hit when she was chosen to play Mary Magdalene together with Camilo Sesto in the first Spanish version of Jesus Christ Superstar in the mid-1970s.
-She also hit the airwaves in the late 1970s, with songs such as "Cariño mío" ("Love of Mine") and "Quererte a ti" ("Loving You").
-"Quererte a ti" in particular gave her much exposure all over Latin America, in the United States and Europe.
-She later had a great comeback with albums such as Dama del Caribe and Candela, as well as Angela.
-Her single "Boca rosa" peaked at number-one in the Billboard Hot Latin Tracks chart in late 1988.
+Carrasco moved from the Dominican Republic to Spain, where she was cast as Mary Magdalene opposite Camilo Sesto in the first Spanish-language production of Jesus Christ Superstar in the mid-1970s.
+In the late 1970s she recorded the singles "Cariño mío" ("Love of Mine") and "Quererte a ti" ("Loving You"), the latter of which was released across Latin America, the United States and Europe.

+She later recorded the albums Dama del Caribe, Candela and Ángela.
+Her single "Boca rosa" reached number one on the Billboard Hot Latin Tracks chart in late 1988.

-Angela continued to make music, and after her A puro dolor, she released a new album, Muy personal, which included some new songs in new styles as well as remakes of some of her most famous songs such as "No, no hay nadie más" and "No sé como amarle" ("I Don't Know How to Love Him" from Jesus Christ Superstar).
-She has also taken several steps into theater.
-In 1993, Carrasco earned the Lo Nuestro Award for Tropical Female Artist of the Year.
+Carrasco continued to record, releasing the album Muy personal, which combined new material with new versions of earlier songs including "No, no hay nadie más" and "No sé cómo amarle", the Spanish version of "I Don't Know How to Love Him" from Jesus Christ Superstar.
+She has also worked in theatre.